 4) Bring a Good Camera

 You will undoubtedly see some incredible landscapes on your Southwest USA road trip.
 Make sure you bring a good camera and have it fully charged.
-You will want to look back to this iconic road trip years down the road and will want photos to remember all the incredible places you have seen.
+You will want to look back on this iconic road trip years down the road and will want photos to remember all the incredible places you have seen.
 On our trip, we took thousands of photos of the amazing rock formations and continue to enjoy looking back on them.

 5) Plan Around Sunrises and Sunsets